 To build portability tools people can trust and use effectively, online services need clear rules about what kinds of data should be portable and who is responsible for protecting that data as it moves to different services.
 Although some laws, such as the GDPR, already guarantee the right to portability, we believe companies and people would benefit from additional guidance about what it means to put those rules into practice.

 This is why we have published a white paper that poses five questions about data portability and privacy that we hope will help advance a global conversation about how to build privacy-protective data portability.
-These are complex questions and we hope to make a small contribution to the thought and research from privacy experts, think tanks and regulators already working on data portability.
+These are complex questions and we hope to make a small contribution to the thought and research from privacy experts, think tanks, and regulators already working on data portability.

 To provide tangible examples of how data portability can be enabled in practice, we have been participating in the open-source Data Transfer Project to work on a photo transfer tool.
 This tool will enable Facebook users to transfer their Facebook photos and videos directly to other services, starting with Google Photos.
 People can access this new tool in Facebook settings within Your Facebook Information, the same place where you can download your information.
-Privacy and security remain top priorities, so all data transferred will be encrypted and people will be asked to enter their password before a transfer is initiated.
+Privacy and security remain top priorities, so all data transferred will be encrypted and people will be asked to enter their passwords before a transfer is initiated.

-We look forward to continuing to build tools that support people’s privacy and data portability, and working with governments such as the Australian Government on effective and modernised privacy regulations.
+We look forward to continuing to build tools that support people’s privacy and data portability and working with governments such as the Australian Government on effective and modernised privacy regulations.